abidhasan03/abidhasan03.github.io/README.md

 # Abid Hasan portfolio

-This is a GitHub Pages-ready personal portfolio built on the free Hydejack theme.
+This site uses the Hydejack Jekyll theme.

-This site was generated with GPT
+Initial scaffolding was generated with AI assistance and customized manually.